rangle/angular-training-slides/mcq/mcq.md

 # Slide 86

-## What are the different options for specifying which `ng-content` tags to use?
+## Choose all of the following which are valid options for selecting content with `ng-content`?

 1. `<ng-content select=".header-content"></ng-content>`
 2. `<ng-content select="header"></ng-content>`